Imperfections (song): Music video

-The music video for "Imperfections" was directed by Gabriel Coutu-Dumont and produced by Sailor Productions/Silent Partners Studio.
-It was shot entirely in black and white, with Dion taking over the screen in various gowns and high-end ensembles.
-The music video was released on 26 September 2019.
-Emily Zemler from Rolling Stone called it evocative, with glamorous, behind-the-scenes Hollywood aesthetic, which is juxtaposed with the lyrics as Dion reflects on self-criticism, noting, "I got my own imperfections".
-At the end of the music video, Dion appears completely without makeup, which is in sync with the message of the song: "I got my own imperfections/I got my own set of scars to hide/I got my own imperfections/I can't hold your heart when I'm fixing mine".
+The music video for "Imperfections" was directed by Gabriel Coutu‑Dumont and produced by Sailor Productions/Silent Partners Studio.
+Shot entirely in black and white, it features Dion in a series of gowns and high‑fashion ensembles.
+The video premiered on 26 September 2019.
+Emily Zemler of Rolling Stone described it as evocative, contrasting its glamorous, behind‑the‑scenes aesthetic with the song's focus on self‑criticism, noting the line "I got my own imperfections".
+The video ends with Dion appearing without makeup, underscoring the song's message: "I got my own imperfections/I got my own set of scars to hide/I got my own imperfections/I can't hold your heart when I'm fixing mine".